scottweitzner/linkedin-data-retriever/README.md

 A way for you to download **others'** profile data.
 Please do not misuse this

 ### How

+#### Setup
 In a chrome tab open the developer console `(ctrl+opt+j)`.
 In the Elements tab right click the topmost html element and select `Edit as HTML`.
 Copy and paste in a file named `linkedin_profile.html`.

+Make sure you expand all text areas so that all possible content is loaded.
+Some content is simply hidden, but we want to make sure to capture all content that's rendered dynamically.

+#### Run
 To run the script

 ```shell script